paulrobertlloyd/paulrobertlloyd-v4/src/articles/2012/01/facebook.md

 canonical:
   source: net_magazine
   edition: Issue 225
-summary: <cite>.net Magazine</cite> asked a group of experts what they find most delightful and most despicable about the social networking giant Facebook.
+summary: '"".net Magazine"" asked a group of experts what they find most delightful and most despicable about the social networking giant Facebook.
 This was my full response.
-An excerpt can be found in the March 2012 issue.
+An excerpt can be found in the March 2012 issue.'
 category:
   - Facebook
   - Web